LasseD/buildinginstructions.js/README.md

 sample_part.htm provides a break down of a single part.
 Points highlight where lines, triangles and quads are positioned.
 This can be used to inspect new or existing LDraw parts.

+sample_previews.htm shows how to use LDRPreviews.js to show preview icons on any page.

 sample_functions.htm shows how to perform operations on LDraw models, such as changing all parts of a certain color, and applying improvements toward OMR-compliance.

 ### Standard File Structure